go-modules-by-example/index/011_using_gohack/README.md

 }
 ```

-In this case, we will use a specific version of our dependency:
+In this case, we use a specific version of our dependency:

 ```
 $ go get rsc.io/quote@v1.5.1